Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion: Design and Implementation

-To implement the two locomotion strategies using ultrasonic lubrication, the first step is the development of a friction control module, which serves as the fundamental unit of the locomotion system.
+To implement the two locomotion strategies using ultrasonic lubrication, the first step is to develop a friction control module, which is the fundamental building block of the locomotion system.
 We present two module designs: a cylindrical block intended for locomotion within lumens (internal locomotion) and a flat-plate block designed for locomotion on external surfaces.
-For ultrasonic lubrication to be effective, each module must be capable of producing vibration amplitudes of at least $2~\mu\mathrm{m}$ at ultrasonic frequencies of $20~\mathrm{kHz}$ or higher \cite{Biet,watanabe}.
+For ultrasonic lubrication to be effective, each module must be able to produce a vibration amplitude of $\geq20~\mathrm{kHz}$ at an ultrasonic frequency of $\geq20~\mathrm{kHz}$~\cite{Biet2007,Watanabe1995}.

 Both modules share a common design principle.
-The resonating structure is engineered to exhibit a preferred flexural resonance mode in the ultrasonic range.
-Piezoelectric plates are positioned at the antinodes of this mode so that, when activated, they excite the target resonance and amplify vibration across the structure.
-To minimize energy loss, structural supports are positioned at nodal lines, where displacement is nearly zero.
-These supports, implemented through grooves and needle-like contact elements, allow free rotation at the nodes and thus reduce interference with vibration.
+The resonating structure is engineered with a flexural resonance mode in the ultrasonic range.
+Piezoelectric plates are positioned at the antinodes of this mode so that, when activated, they excite the structure at its designed flexural resonance mode.
+To allow the structure to vibrate freely, structural supports are positioned at the nodal lines of the resonance mode, where the displacement is nearly zero.
+These supports, implemented through grooves and needle-like contact elements, allow free rotation at the nodes, and thus reduce interference with vibration.
 This approach enables the resonating structure to act as a mechanical amplifier, achieving the vibration amplitudes required for effective ultrasonic lubrication (Fig.~\ref{fig:design}(a)(b)).